 Treasure Coast Food Bank is combining all those effort into a social enterprise program designed to benefit not only those in need but local private industry as well.
 The Florida Agriculture & Nourishment Collaborative will launch this Summer of 2017, with plans already underway to transform its former warehouse into a customized production facility.

-The program involves 100 Florida farmers, 100 local schools, and 400 human service agencies who provide food to 100,000 low-income people in Indian River, Martin, St. Lucie and Okeechobee counties.
+The program involves 100 Florida farmers, 100 local schools, and 300 human service agencies who provide food to nearly 100,000 low-income people in Indian River, Martin, St. Lucie and Okeechobee counties.
 By processing, vacuum-sealing, and cold-storing the produce, the program extends its usable life, enabling many more agencies and individuals to access it.